 1 Breakfast

-After filling up with one last buffet breakfast on board, farewell in Longyearbyen.
-Transfers to the airport and flight to Oslo.
-By this time, you may already be making plans for your next amazing trip with us into the polar world!
+After filling up with one last buffet breakfast on board, bid farewell in Longyearbyen.
+Transfers to the airport or the town center are provided if you plan to stay longer in Svalbard.
+By this time, you may already be planning your next amazing trip to the polar world with the team!

 Apologies for the inconvenience.
 Prices for not yet published.
 Below per person rate based on previous season.
 Contact us to confirm upcoming season pricing.